-36100 Data Science for Innovation8cp; 23hrs on campus and online activities throughout the non-campus weeks; availability: Master of Data Science and Innovation and Master of Business Analytics students
+36100 Data Science for Innovation8cp; Scheduled synchronous sessions (online or on campus) and participation in online activities; availability: Master of Data Science and Innovation and Master of Business Analytics students

 There are course requisites for this subject.
 See access conditions.

 Any student wishing to enrol in first- and second-year subjects concurrently, needs to apply for a waiver.

 This subject introduces students to the cutting-edge initiatives that organisations and professionals are embarking on to extract and communicate value from data.
 The subject contextualises professional data science practices for innovation by drawing together skills and knowledge regarding data, communication, and ethics.

 Students examine contemporary cases illustrating how novel data sources can act as catalysts to drive innovation and transform industries and professions globally in health, finance, insurance, management, marketing, journalism, librarianship, education, science, transportation, aviation and the environment.
 First-hand exploratory interaction with data enables students to engage in inquiry-based research to seek informative correlations, patterns and trends leading to discoveries, and identify data discovery studies of interest to them.
 Through hands-on data discovery experiments, students explore data as complex and heterogeneous, with new techniques and technologies raising implications for approaches to the ethical and legal collection of personal data.

 Spring session, City campus